 - Report the number of the library's Internet computers [personal computers (PCs), laptops, and tablets], whether purchased, leased, or donated, used by the general public in the library.
-Do not include computers that connect to the Internet for a dedicated purpose (e.g., to access an OPAC or specific database, or to train the public) or purposes. - Number of Internet Computers Used by General Public = Total of Question 26 of Repeating Group #3.
+Do not include computers that connect to the Internet for a dedicated purpose (e.g., to access an OPAC or specific database, or to train the public) or purposes. - Number of Internet Computers Used by General Public = Total of Part 9, Question 26.